 As discussed in Note 10, the leases to other nonprofit members of the Coalition were discontinued as a result of a tornado that caused significant damage to the Coalition's building.
 The timing and recommitment for these tenants to re-enter their leases is unknown.

-The carrying value of its land and office building at June 30, 2020 was \$1,037,335 (\$1,067,990 at June 30, 2019).
+The carrying value of its land and office building (excluding construction in process on the site) at June 30, 2021 was \$1,006,681 (\$1,037,335 at June 30, 2020).

 NOTE 10 - PROPERTY DAMAGE FROM TORNADO